supremeimposter/My-Vault/DatabaseManagementSystem/File-Organization-and-Indexing/Indexing.md

 - The main data file can be sorted by only one index field value, but all of the attributes can be used as index field values.
 - When the data file is sorted by one index field value, then it becomes unsorted on another index field value.
 - Sorting the data file is expensive, whereas sorting the index is NOT.
+- There can be separate indexes based on each attribute.
+- To gain fast random access to records in a file, we use an index structure.
+- The records in the data file may or may not be sorted.
+- Each index structure is associated with a particular search key.
+- A file may have several indices, on different search keys.

 ```nomnoml
 [Index] -- [Ordered Index(Static)]